Boudin Balls Recipe

 Method of Preparation:

-2. Remove boudin from casing into a mixing bowl.
+2. Remove boudin from casing and into a mixing bowl.

-3. Shape the boudin into balls the size of golf balls.
-Dredge the balls in the flour, and then dip them in the egg wash, letting the excess drip off.
+3. Shape the boudin into golf-ball-sized spheres.
+Dredge the balls in the flour and dip in egg wash, letting excess egg wash drip off.
 Finally, dredge the balls in the breadcrumbs, turning to coat them evenly.

-4. Transfer the boudin balls to a parchment-lined baking sheet and refrigerate for at least 30 minutes or up to overnight.
+4. Transfer the boudin balls to a parchment-lined baking sheet and refrigerate for at least 30 minutes or overnight.

-7. Serve the boudin balls hot or warm, with the Creole Mustard Dipping Sauce alongside.
+7. Serve the boudin balls hot or warm, with a side of Creole mustard dipping sauce.